dsccommunity/dsccommunity.org/content/blog/add-codecov-support-to-repository.md

 >then please rename it to `codecov.yml`.
 See this FAQ for more information
 >https://docs.codecov.io/docs/codecov-yaml#section-can-i-name-the-file-codecov-yml

-These settings can be set as wanted, but the below is the default values that we have used in the DSC Community repositories.
+These settings can be set as desired, but the values below are what are used by default in the DSC Community repositories.

 The important part is the key `fixes`.
 [Codecov.io](https://codecov.io) is expecting the paths in the JaCoCo file to match the folder structure in